 Outdoor Christmas Decors

-For your outdoor Christmas décor you can hang Christmas lights in your porch and garden.
+For your outdoor Christmas décor, you can hang Christmas lights on your porch and garden.
 Others even adorn their trees and shrubs with lights.
-Reindeer and Santa in plywood make a great early project for the handy-person and a few cardboard carollers with a few wireless speakers can give the old place Christmas street appeal.
+Reindeer and Santa in plywood do a great early project for the handy person, and a few cardboard carollers with a few wireless speakers can give the old place Christmas street appeal.

 © 2011 Mary Norton